Leigh Corfman Accuses Roy Moore Of Sexual Encounter When She Was 14: Moore Advised To Exit Senate Race

-After a woman, Leigh Corfman, accused Roy Moore of initiating sexual encounter with her when she was only 14, the Senate Majority Leader Mitch McConnell (R-Ky.) has called on Roy Moore to exit the Alabama Senate race if the allegations against him are true.
+After a woman, Leigh Corfman, accused Roy Moore of initiating a sexual encounter with her when she was only 14, the Senate Majority Leader Mitch McConnell (R-Ky.) has called on Roy Moore to exit the Alabama Senate race if the allegations against him are true.
 Corfman, according to the Washington Post, said that she was 14 and Roy Moore 32 in 1979 when he approached her and her mother outside an Alabama courtroom and struck up a conversation with them.
 Moore later offered to keep her eye on Corfman while her mother, Nancy Wells, now 71, went inside the courtroom for a child custody hearing.

 Moore, 70, who is currently the Republican nominee in Alabama for a Senate seat, was reportedly an assistant district attorney when he met Corfman in 1979.
 Corfman, who is now 53-years-old, claims that after her mother left to attend the child custody hearing, Moore chatted with her and took her phone number before they parted.
 She claims that he picked her up secretly near their home in Gadsden a few days later.
 According to Corfman, Moore drove her to his home and kissed her and told her she looked pretty.